Learn how to interact with this route using the Ouro SDK or REST API.

 print(f"Status: {action['status']}")

-print(f"Response: {action.get('response_data')}")Run a structure relaxation with an ML interatomic potential and produce an MP4 animation showing the atomic trajectory from the initial to the relaxed geometry.
+print(f"Response: {action.get('response_data')}")Run a structure relaxation with a configurable ML interatomic potential and produce an MP4 animation showing the atomic trajectory from the initial to the relaxed geometry.
 Useful for visualizing how a structure evolves during optimization and for verifying convergence behavior.

 Most tutorials you find out there will show just atom position optimization.
 Depending on where you got your input CIF, this is likely wrong.
 Let's look at an example from my new crystal generation AP